trigvi/telegrammo/README.md

 # In A Nutshell

-* You create a main bot on the Telegram app.
+* Create main bot on the Telegram app.
-* Add its unique token to this API.
+* Add main bot token to this API's config.
 * Run this API on your server.
-* Tell Telegram the webhook URL.
+* Tell Telegram the webhook URL for the main bot.
-* Users can then start a chat with the main bot on Telegram.
+* Users starts a chat with the main bot on Telegram.
-* Users send the main bot a "subscribe to sub-bot" message.
+* Users sends the main bot a "subscribe to sub-bot" message.
-* Telegram will hit the webhook URL on this API.
+* Telegram hits the webhook URL on this API when the above happens.
-* This API will add user to the sub-bot's subscriber list.
+* This API keeps track of which users subscribed to which sub-bot.
-* You can then hit this API's `/outgoing` endpoint to send a message to all subscribers of a sub-bot.
+* Hit this API's `/outgoing` endpoint to send a message to all subscribers of a sub-bot.

 &nbsp;
 &nbsp;